BindWeave: Subject-Consistent Video Generation via Cross-Modal Integration¶

 Loss & Training¶

-- 1 million high-quality video-text pairs curated from OpenS2V-5M
+- 1 million high-quality video-text pairs selected from OpenS2V-5M.

-- Random rotation/scaling augmentation on reference images to prevent copy-paste artifacts
+- Random rotation/scaling augmentation for reference images to prevent copy-paste artifacts.

 Key Experimental Results¶